-Remember, your ASA is one part of the two-part PERF or TRF plan.
-Prior to retirement, you can invest your ASA funds the way you wish.
-For available options, click here.
+Remember, you’re not required to annuitize ASA funds with us, and many PERF and TRF retirees do not.
+Before retirement you decide how to invest your ASA.
 At retirement, you may choose to annuitize your ASA funds, roll them over to another plan, or take the funds as a lump sum payment.
-There is no requirement to annuitize ASA funds with INPRS.
-Half of PERF and TRF retirees do not.

 What is an annuity?

-An INPRS annuity is a set amount of money paid to you if you choose to convert your ASA account into a monthly benefit payment.
-Remember, your Annuity Savings Account is one part of your two-part PERF or TRF plan.
+An INPRS annuity is a set amount of money paid to you if you convert your ASA account into a monthly benefit payment.

 Am I required to convert my Annuity Savings Account into an annuity payment when I retire?

-No. Converting ASA funds to an annuity from INPRS is one option for retiring members.
-It is not a requirement.
+No. Converting ASA funds to an annuity from us is an option, not a requirement.
 The goal of annuities is to provide a steady stream of income during retirement.
-Remember, your Annuity Savings Account is one part of your two-part PERF or TRF plan.

-If I annuitize my ASA account, how has INPRS calculated the monthly benefit?
+If I annuitize my ASA account, how do you calculate my monthly benefit?

-Working with our actuary, INPRS considers several factors, including:
+Working with our actuary, we consider several factors, including: